se4ai/se4ai.github.io/about-tools.md

 ![](/img/translatefmclauses.png){: width="400px"}

+Note the last two theorems (lines 13,14).
+Without these two lines then any choice in any sub-tree is valid (so it is easy to design a search engine).
+However, with these _cross-tree constraints_ we have to be more careful.
+Technically, the presence of these cross-tree constraints makes this problem
+NP-hard (i.e. can be very slow, especially when the theory grows larger and larger)..

 A theorem provers can explore this model and find product design that satisfy all these constraints.
-While that is trivial in this case (cause the model is so small), theorems about real-world software rapidly get very large:
+While this is trivial in this case (cause the model is so small), theorems about real-world software rapidly get very large:

 - A feature model of the LINUX kernel has 4000 variables and over 100,000 constraints;
-- When software branches are expressed as theorems, those theorems get very large indeed.
+- When software branches are expressed as theorems, those theorems get very large indeed (more than thousands of variables and tens of thousands of constraints).

+Such large theories are too hard to use just via a manual inspection--   which is why we need theorem provers.

 ## Combinations of the Above